|Back to Main Print This Page Email to a Friend|

-PUVA.
-An alternative phototherapy regimen called PUVA uses drugs called psoralens taken by mouth before UVA treatment.
+PUVA: An alternative phototherapy regimen called PUVA uses drugs called psoralens taken by mouth before UVA treatment.
 PUVA has been used for other skin diseases, including psoriasis.
-It may prove useful for patients with early-onset diffuse scleroderma.
+It may prove useful for people with early-onset diffuse scleroderma.
 This treatment is known to increase the risk for skin cancer.

-Phototherapy with Psoralen Water Bath.
-Yet another procedure uses UVA light therapy after patients take a bath containing a solution of psoralen 8-methoxypsoralen (8-MOP).
-This treatment is safe and well tolerated, although benefits appear to be minor and occur only in a small subset of patients.
+Phototherapy with Psoralen Water Bath: Yet another procedure uses UVA light therapy after people take a bath containing a solution of psoralen 8-methoxypsoralen (8-MOP).
+This treatment is safe and well tolerated, although benefits appear to be minor and occur only in a small subset of people.